-The school offers wide and varied programme of cultural and sporting activities that take place outside the formal curriculum.
-Pupils are encouraged to take part in the programme.
+The school offers wide and varied programme of cultural and sporting activities that take place outside the formal curriculum, before, during and after the school day.
+Pupils are encouraged to take part in the programme and parents may sign their children up to these activities termly.